redZeroZero/sqlBuilder/README.md

 ## Sample Queries to Try

 The snippets below illustrate common patterns you can run in a REPL or unit test to verify the builder.
 Unless noted otherwise, `.transpile()` returns SQL with `?` placeholders—call `.render()` when you need both SQL and the bound parameter values.
+Identifiers are quoted according to the active dialect (e.g., Oracle emits `"Employee"`); examples keep the unquoted form for readability.

 ### Rendering SQL & parameters